 How many days do I need in Seychelles?

-I think one week in Seychelles is a good minimum time to spend in the country.
-This allows you to spend time on different islands which gives you a better appreciation of the island nation.
+I think one week in Seychelles is an excellent minimum time to spend in the country.
+This allows you to spend time on different islands, which gives you a better appreciation of the island nation.

-What else would you like to know about Seychelles and/or my trip?
-Please leave your comments in the comment section below and I’ll be sure to include details in the coming posts…
+What else would you like to know about Seychelles and my trip?
+Please leave your comments in the comment section below, and I’ll be sure to include details in the coming posts…